 For smaller groups, check out the Bearsville Cabin, a perfect 1970’s log cabin sleeping up to six.
 Those willing to glamp (or looking to get in some pool time) will love the comfy accommodations at Cooper Lake Outpost.

-What to Do in Woodstock: Shop Main Street, Hike to an Old Mountaintop Hotel, and Hit the Spa
+Things to Do in Woodstock, NY: Shopping Main Street, Hike to an Old Mountaintop Hotel, and Hit the Spa

 The ruins of what was once a grand hotel can be explored at Overlook Mountain.
 All photos by Erin Lindsey/Escape Brooklyn.